 Student should contact his/her Faculty Dean's office, his/her Academic Supervisor for coordination on such matters.
 With reference to travel, Government travel restrictions policies will apply.
-Given the fluidity of the evolving COVID-19 situation globally and locally, while we expect international travel to resume when the circumstances improving.
+Given the fluidity of the evolving COVID-19 situation globally and locally, you are strongly advised to check the ICA website (https://safetravel.ica.gov.sg/) to plan for your trip.
 Please declare your travel plans at Overseas Travel Declaration.

-29. Can I travel to visit family members overseas?
+30. Can I travel to visit family members overseas?